Why the Elevate App Serves as the Perfect Proofreading Game

 If you subscribe to Elevate, you’ll see the fee before you complete the payment.

 Finally, the Elevate app supports family sharing.
-With family sharing, up to six family members can enjoy the app.
+Up to six family members can enjoy the app with family sharing.

-Now let’s continue to understand how Elevate can help proofreaders sharpen their eagle eyes by taking a closer look at each of the 17 relevant games spread across the areas of writing, reading, and speaking.
+Now let’s continue to understand how Elevate can help proofreaders sharpen their eagle eyes by taking a closer look at each of the 17 relevant writing, reading, and speaking games.

 Proofreading Skills Gained from Elevate’s Writing Games